dirkpetersen/dptests/aider/README.md

 mkdir demo; cd demo; git init
 ```

 in which you launch aider (e.g. in the VS Code Terminal).
 If you use the `--env-file` on the CLI, you can easily switch between different models, for example by alternating between `"$HOME/.aider.aws-r.env"` (reasoning) and `"$HOME/.aider.aws-c.env"` (claude).
-If you don't want to use the `--env-file` option can also edit an `.env` file at the root of your git repository, for example to better track which LLMs were used for this code.
+If you don't want to use the `--env-file` option, you can also edit a file called `.env` file at the root of your git repository, for example to better track which LLMs were used for this code.

 ```
 aider --env-file "$HOME/.aider.aws-r.env"